7 Convenient Madison Area Locations

-A mouth guard is a necessary piece of athletic gear to help protect your smile as well as your child's smile, so we can focus on enjoying the game.
+A mouth guard is a necessary piece of athletic gear to help protect your smile, as well as your child’s smile.

 Over half of sports players experience some type of mouth injury during their sporting careers.
 Broken or chipped teeth can be a result of these injuries.
 This damage may require a filling, a crown or even a root canal in order to save the tooth.
 In extreme cases, a tooth may even be lost due to injury.
 Wearing a custom fit mouth guard for protection may prevent these types of injuries.